Managing EFI Boot Loaders for Linux

-As of early 2015, the best of these boot loaders is probably the EFI stub loader, which is built into the Linux kernel itself.
-The stub loader is simple, but it can be awkward to control, so you'll probably want to use it in conjunction with rEFInd or gummiboot, which are boot managers—they present menus that enable you to launch a boot loader.
-One complication of the EFI stub loader is that some users, particularly with Macs and Lenovos, seem to be having problems with some kernels in the 3.7.x and later kernel series.
-See this Arch Linux forum thread for details.
+As of mid-2018, the best of these boot loaders is probably the EFI stub loader, which is built into the Linux kernel itself.
+The stub loader is simple, but it can be awkward to control, so you'll probably want to use it in conjunction with rEFInd or gummiboot/systemd-boot, which are boot managers—they present menus that enable you to launch a boot loader.

-The SYSLINUX boot loader is available for both BIOS and EFI, and is under active development.
+The SYSLINUX boot loader is available for both BIOS and EFI, but hasn't seen any development activity since 2014.
 Its EFI version works reasonably well, although it's not very popular.
-ELILO is similar to SYSLINUX, but is no longer being actively developed.
+ELILO is similar to SYSLINUX, but its Sourceforge page includes a note explicitly stating that it is no longer being actively developed.
 Despite this fact, ELILO is reasonably reliable, in my experience.

 If you have a computer that shipped with Windows 8 installed, chances are the firmware is set to use Secure Boot.
 This is a feature designed to prevent malware from infecting the computer before the OS has a chance to take over.
 Unfortunately, it also complicates the installation and management of boot loaders.
 If you need help, read my section on Secure Boot.